Tidal Diamond 955

 Useful Links

-Cruiser sailing planning & info (WhatsApp group) – contact cruisers for more details.
+Cruiser sailing Planning and info (WhatsApp group); contact cruisers for more details.

 contact rowing for more details.
 Gigs are also available for hire here.

-Maintenance Hours – to join the WhatsApp group contact maintenance
+Maintenance Hours Opportunities to do your club maintenance; to join the WhatsApp group contact maintenance.

-New(ish) Members – to join the WhatsApp group contact rearcommodore
+New(ish) Members Ask questions and find out about the club;to join the WhatsApp group contact rearcommodore.

 Dinghy, Sailing, Cruiser